 He can identify the key moments in the position, and realize when making the right decision is especially crucial.
-Amateur players do not feel when they need to take their time.
+Amateur players do not feel like they need to take their time.
 That’s why they usually spend time uniformly throughout the game.
-It is not the best approach and oftentimes it leads to a lost game with plenty time left on the clock.
-Clock management seems to be a minor thing, but only with enough experience we start using time wisely.
+It is not the best approach and oftentimes it leads to a lost game with plenty of time left on the clock.
+Clock management seems to be a minor thing, but only with enough experience do we start using time wisely.

 It is well known that chess masters know the opening theory 20-25 moves deep.
 What most players don’t realize is that masters play certain openings because they want to reach a playable Middlegame.
-Reaching a favorable Middlegame is a primary function of the opening on high level.
-However, club players play the opening only to develop the pieces and to put king into safety (aka castling).
+Reaching a favorable Middlegame is a primary function of the opening on a high level.
+However, club players play the opening only to develop the pieces and to put the king into safety (aka castling).
 If these goals are accomplished in a timely manner the opening play is considered successful.

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: